Teach Them to Do Good: Where Kids Can Volunteer

 Philabundance has some great online resources for starting a food drive, including how to do a virtual collection.
 Plaid Pajamas accepts pajamas to keep local families warm and toasty – especially during the holiday season.

 Encourage your kids to clean out their old toys, books, and clothes, then donate them — and ask their friends and family to do the same.
 Cradles to Crayons takes donations of gently used items as well as new items such as underwear, then creates KidPacks for needy boys and girls.
 Collect books, then hand them over to the Philadelphia Reads book bank, or gather school supplies and donate them to Project #StillHuman for Philly school children.

 Help the Sick

 Sometimes the only thing you can do is lend a hand.
 There are amazing organizations that specifically cater to the ill and their families.
 Cuddle my Kids offers both in-home and out-of-home programs for those suffering from cancer.

 Pets can help sick people feel more upbeat and happy.
-Pals for Life, an organization which pairs therapy animals to those in need, is another program which allows children to volunteer, starting at age 12.
+Pals for Life, an organization that pairs therapy animals to those in need, is another program that allows children to volunteer, starting at age 12.

 Support LGBTQ+ Youth

 In our area, there are several youth centers that need your time and support.
 While they do not always offer opportunities for younger children to volunteer, your involvement with these centers sets an example of tolerance and love that will affect your children from a young age.
 Keep them informed by letting them know the work you do and how vital it is.
-You can offer your time and support to the William Way LGBT Community Center, the Attic Youth Center, or the Main Line Youth Alliance, to name a few.
+You can offer your time and support to the William Way LGBT Community Center, or the Attic Youth Center.

 Still stuck?
 There are search engines that can help you get involved in your neighborhood now!
 You can try State Farm’s Neighborhood of Good to set up with something local, or try Serve Philly to get connected with the city’s Office of Civic Engagement and Volunteer Services.